 Gary L. White, Esq.

-If a court determines that the trust assets are excessive in comparison to the intended use, the excess property will be returned to the grantor or his estate
+- If a court determines that the trust assets are excessive in comparison to the intended use, the excess property will be returned to the grantor or his or her estate.

 Although most people think in terms of providing for a pet after they pass away, a pet trust may also be useful during the pet owner’s lifetime.
 For example, a pet trust might be used to provide for the care of an animal after his owner entered a long-term care facility, or while the owner was on active duty with the military.